"Your Partners in Equine Sports Medicine & Rehabilitation"

-In the fall of 2014, Whitney began working with the Equine Sports Medicine Service at Colorado State University, where she first met Dr. Marshall, and gained extensive knowledge of equine lameness and Sports Medicine ailments as well as rehabilitation methods for equine athletes.
+In the fall of 2014, Whitney began working with the Equine Sports Medicine Service at Colorado State University, where she first met Dr. Marshall-Gibson, and gained extensive knowledge of equine lameness and sports medicine ailments as well as rehabilitation methods for equine athletes.

 Whitney grew up in Georgia, a little north of Atlanta, and started her journey with Tennessee Walking horses owned by a family friend.
 When she was fifteen, she bought her first horse, a Quarab named Pretty Girl, and dabbled in many disciplines; from barrel racing to low level combined training/eventing.